pingcap/docs/tiup/tiup-command-clean.md

 # tiup clean

-The command `tiup clean` is used to clear the data generated during component operation.
+The command `tiup clean` is used to clean the data generated during component operation.

 ## Syntax